elenasacristan/treebooks/README.md

 As a member I want to be able to add my name to a waiting list if the book that I want to read is not available

-As a member I want to be able to see my place in the waiting lists.
+As a member I want to be able to see my position in the waiting lists.

+As a member I want to see a notification when my turn to read the book has been reached.

+As a user I'd like to know what books are available and which ones have waiting lists.

 As a member I want to be able to save books as favourites.